dawsonash/3308-Project-11-6/README.md

     - You must have the current version of Docker Compose installed

 # How to run CUFF locally:
-    1. In your terminal navigate to "3308-Project-11-6/ProjectSourceCode"
+    1. In your terminal navigate to "3308-Project-11-6/ProjectSourceCode" by typing "cd ProjectSourceCode"
     2. Ensure that you have Docker Compose open and then type "docker-compose up" into your terminal
+    3. Install dependencies by typing "npm install"
     3. Open your web browser and navigate to "http://localhost:3000/"

 # How to run our tests:
+    1. Open your terminal and navigate to "3308-Project-11-6/ProjectSourceCode" by typing "cd ProjectSourceCode"
+    2. Ensure docker is up by typing "docker-compose up" into your terminal
+    3. Ensure dependencies are installed by typing "npm install"
+    4. Run the tests by typing "npm test"

 # Link to CUFF:
     https://function-finder.onrender.com/home